dotnet/docs/docs/framework/wpf/data/how-to-use-xml-namespaces-in-data-binding.md

 ---
 # How to: Use XML Namespaces in Data Binding
 ## Example
- This example shows how to handle namespaces specified in your [!INCLUDE[TLA#tla_xml](../../../../includes/tlasharptla-xml-md.md)] binding source.
+ This example shows how to handle namespaces specified in your XML binding source.

  If your [!INCLUDE[TLA2#tla_xml](../../../../includes/tla2sharptla-xml-md.md)] data has the following [!INCLUDE[TLA2#tla_xml](../../../../includes/tla2sharptla-xml-md.md)] namespace definition: